 Santorini Caldera: The Santorini Caldera undoubtedly is one of the natural wonders on planet earth.
 The volcanic explosion that occurred here 3500 years ago forever changed the topography of the Mediterranean coast.

-The caldera of Santorini is actually a basin,four miles in diamater which scientists and archaeologists have linked with the myth of Atlantis.
-The landscape consist of steel rocks and cliffs that towers above almost touching the sky.
+The caldera of Santorini is actually a basin, four miles in diameter which scientists and archaeologists have linked with the myth of Atlantis.
+The landscape consists of steep rocks and cliffs that tower above almost touching the sky.
 It is more than a thousand feet above the sea level and extends underneath the sea for an additional thousand feet, thereby creating a perfect harbor.
 The caldera has an elevation, which varies between 150 to 350 meters.
 The distance from one end of the island (Cape Exomitis) to the other end (Cape Mavropetra) is 18 km.
 The island's breadth varies from 2 to 6 km.

 Today, the caldera of Santorini is one of the most important geological configurations on planet earth and rightfully, it has been the subject of higher research in the domain of Geology as well as Archaeology.